You’ve just inherited a Java 8 codebase. 200,000 lines of business logic. Your board wants it modernised. Fast.

 Bankdata achieved 93% accuracy with AI-driven COBOL to Java conversion, reducing code complexity by 35% and coupling by 33%.
 The remaining 7% required manual intervention—and that 7% represents the most complex, business-critical code.

 Timeline runs 6-12 months for medium complexity mainframe applications (200k-500k lines).
-That’s 40-60% faster than traditional GSI-led migration.
+That’s 40-60% faster than traditional GSI-led migration, which typically takes 10-18 months.
+Poor legacy documentation requires months of specification reverse engineering.

 Dependency mapping poses significant challenges.
 COBOL systems include complex call chains where programs invoke other programs that invoke copybooks that modify shared state.
 AI models struggle to correctly interpret business logic embedded in decades-old COBOL code.
 Undocumented behaviours, hardcoded workarounds, implicit domain rules—none of that appears in formal specs because it was never formally specified.

 Business logic preservation requires golden master testing.
 Capture outputs from the legacy COBOL system across diverse inputs.
 Run the same inputs through the migrated Java code.
 Compare results.
 Any discrepancy indicates the migration didn’t preserve behaviour.
+This testing strategy catches the subtle business rules that weren’t documented anywhere but existed in the code.

 What’s the difference between OpenRewrite and AI-assisted migration for Java version upgrades?